yuno-payments/yuno-docs/docs/Payment Features/stored-credentials.md

 > ⚠️ **Important: This is not the same as Subscriptions**
 >
-> The `stored_credentials` object includes required information to comply with providers when using stored payment methods.
-It does **not** create subscriptions or automatic recurring charges.
+> Think of who's in control of recurrence:
 >
-> * **Use `stored_credentials`**: When manually creating payments and need to specify whether it's a customer or merchant-initiated transaction (CIT/MIT).
+> * **Stored Credentials**: You control recurrence and are responsible for sending each transaction according to your own schedule and recurrence logic.
-> * **Use Subscription API**: When you want Yuno to automatically charge customers on a recurring schedule.
+> * **Subscription API**: Yuno controls it.
+You provide instructions once, then Yuno automatically sends transactions on your behalf.
 See [Subscriptions](doc:subscriptions).

 * Categorization
 * General considerations